google/android-auto-companion-ios/ios/AndroidAutoCompanion/README.md

 Android Auto vehicle.
 Full usage instructions, can be found on the [Phone SDK Integration Guide](https://docs.partner.android.com/gas/integrate/companion_app/cd_phone_sdk).

+### AndroidAutoUKey2Wrapper

+This helper library wraps the [ukey2](https://github.com/google/ukey2) library.
+It is included as a prebuilt `.xcframework` file in order to allow for easier compilation via Swift Package Manager.

 ## Message Stream Module

 Helper library for chunking data to be sent over BLE.
 BLE defines a maximum